-Sr. Stakeholder Group Whether identified Channels Frequency of Purpose and scope

-No. as vulnerable & of communication engagement of engagement
+Sr. No. Stakeholder Group Whether identified as vulnerable & marginalized group Channels of communication Frequency of engagement Purpose and scope of engagement including key topics and concerns raised during such engagement NIL

-marginalized group including key topics

-and concerns

-raised during

-such engagement

-NIL

 Businesses should respect and promote human rights.

 1. Employees and workers who have been provided training on human rights issues and policy (ies) of the entity, in the following format: